 For the year 2010, Montblanc has updated one of my favorites in their product range, the Timewalker series.
 Presented during the SIHH 2010 trade show in Geneva, Switzerland, this particular Timewalker Dual Carbon (Ref.
-105805) chronograph features a stainless-steel case hardened with a special edition of the DLC-treatment process.
+105805) chronograph features a stainless-steel case hardened with a special edition of the DLC (Diamond-Like Coating) process.

-While most manufacturers tend to simply coat stainless parts (usually, the main body, bezel and winding crown,) Montblanc has employed a painstaking process of stamping, machining, polishing, thermal treatment by carbon diffusion (similar technique is applied when making heavy-duty bearing,) finishing and, finally, applying black DLC coating.
+While most manufacturers tend to simply coat stainless parts (usually, the main body, bezel, and winding crown,) Montblanc has employed a painstaking process of stamping, machining, polishing, and thermal treatment by carbon diffusion (a similar technique is applied when making heavy-duty bearing,) finishing and, finally, applying black DLC coating.
 According to the company, the resulting product is three times more resistant to bumps and scratches than a normal DLC-coated case.

 Price range: €5900